castor4bit/how-to-test-custom-scheme-in-playwright/README.md

-# How to test custom scheme in playwright
+# How to test custom scheme in Playwright

 ## Run server